Version: Unity 6.1 Beta (6000.1)

 • User comfort concerns: many people experience motion sickness in VR when camera movement doesn’t match the movement of their head.
 You can mitigate the causes of motion sickness by maintaining a high frame rate, offering a range of locomotion options so that users can choose a mode they are comfortable with, and avoiding moving the camera independently of the user’s head tracking.

-Basic VR scene elements
+Basic VR and MR scene elements

-A basic VR sceneA Scene contains the environments and menus of your game.
+A basic VR or MR sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary